AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_controller_config.md

 * `server_private_key_file_path` - (Optional) File path to server private key.
 Available as of provider version R2.18+.

 ### Misc.
-* `target_version` - (Optional) The release version number to which the controller will be upgraded to.
-If not specified, controller will not be upgraded.
-If set to "latest", controller will be upgraded to the latest release.
-Please see the [Controller upgrade guide](https://docs.aviatrix.com/HowTos/inline_upgrade.html) for more information.
 * `enable_vpc_dns_server` - (Optional) Enable VPC/VNET DNS Server for the controller.
 Valid values: true, false.
 Default value: false.

 ## Attribute Reference